Naif-Ganadily/EEP_596_Assignment2/README.md

 Using the best-performing model, I predicted spam classification on an external test set.
 The results are saved in a CSV format, adhering to the desired submission format.
 This step demonstrates the model's ability to generalize well on unseen data, showcasing its practical applicability in real-world scenarios.

 ### Key Competencies
-This project highlights my expertise in:
+This assignment highlights my expertise in:

 * Natural Language Processing techniques for textual data
 * Data preprocessing and feature extraction for machine learning